 - Manually via command line.
 A command may be sent via LinkComm over USB, via an SMS, via an Iridium message, or via any other means of connecting to the station. - Alarms: any sensor going into alarm may trigger the digital output. - Equations: any measurement setup with the Output function in an equation may pulse the digital output for a specified amount of time.
-Please see the EQUATIONS: SYNTAX section for details.
+Please see section 10.4.4 EQUATION for details.